 Escape to the Namibe Desert which is one of the most coveted natural wonders of Angola.
 It is a captivating coastal desert stretching along Angola’s southwestern coastline.
 Explore towering sand dunes, unique rock formations, and hidden lagoons, while marveling at the stark contrast between the arid desert and the azure waters of the Atlantic Ocean.

 Located near Luanda, Mussulo Island is a tropical paradise renowned for its pristine beaches and crystal-clear waters.
 Relax on the sandy shores, indulge in water sports such as snorkeling and kayaking, and witness breathtaking sunsets that paint the sky with vibrant hues.

 The country’s most popular sports are deep-sea fishing and scuba diving in Baia Azul Beach.
 It has all the years as a tropical climate which has some little variations.
 The warmest months in Angola are from September to October, and the coolest are from July to August.
 Rains usually fall between the months of November and April.

 Black Rocks of Pungo Andongo

-Angola is a home to some other relatively unknown treasures in this world.
-As spectacular as other world-wonder, the Black Rocks of Pungo Andongo rises up majestically over African savanne landscapes.
-This is known locally as the Pedras Negras de Pungo Andongo, these rocks are main tourist sites in Malanje province.
-They are steeped in intrigue and history, since no one knows how the colossal rocks, some up to 200m high, came here as their geological formations are out of keeping with the surroundings of the savannah.
+Angola is home to some other relatively unknown treasures in this world.
+As spectacular as other world-wonder, the Black Rocks of Pungo Andongo rise up majestically over African savanna landscapes.
+This is known locally as the Pedras Negras de Pungo Andongo, these rocks are the main tourist sites in Malanje province.
+They are steeped in intrigue and history since no one knows how the colossal rocks, some up to 200m high, came here as their geological formations are out of keeping with the surroundings of the savannah.